Greece - The Cyclades

 Departing out of our base in Lavrion a thirty minute shuttle ride from the Athens airport, this region of Greece is a popular gateway to the Cyclades and the Agean Sea.
 The name Cyclades refers to the islands that surround the sacred island of Delos.Book Now!

 On your visit to this region of the Mediterranean, you not only will you find great sailing, snorkeling and sunbathing on beautiful beaches, you'll experience some of the most remarkable ancient temples, castles and have the opportunity to take historic sightseeing tours and enjoy fantastic Greek dining in the many quaint Greek island communities.
-On your first night in the beautiful city of Athens, you will enjoy one night stay at a four star hotel.
-You also have the option to recieve passes for an Athens city tour on Saturday morning.
-Then it's time to set sail!
 We will provide you with a shuttle that will take you to Lavrion where you will begin your seven day sailing vacation with us!

 Please take a few minutes and enjoy an overview provided by www.visitgreece.gr

 International flights will be booked into Athens International Airport Greece which offer service by British Airways, American, Delta and Olympic.
 The airport is located 1 hour from downtown Athens.
-If you are taking advantage of the one night hotel stay or staying any additional nights before you depart on Saturday, you will need to find transportation from the airport to your hotel.
-On Saturday, a provided shuttle will take you on a 30 minute transfer to our base location at Lavrion if you choose to stay the night before your sailing vacation in Athens.
+On Saturday, a provided shuttle will take you on a 30 minute transfer to our base location at Lavrion.

 The cost of the transfer will be included in your charter price.